cyborginstitute/dtf/README.rst

 consistency requirements for large documentation projects, though its implementation may be more broadly useful.
-Ideally ``dtf`` will help facilitate easy, regular and automated testing for documentation source and production output, and ease the burden burden of manual consistency editing and checking, and help increase the quality of tests without increasing the workload for editors and documentation maintainers.
+Ideally ``dtf`` will help facilitate easy, regular and automated testing for documentation source and production output, and ease the burden of manual consistency editing and checking, and help increase the quality of tests without increasing the workload for editors and documentation maintainers.